-#5 You can spend just three days in Zion and Bryce National Parks and feel fulfilled with a day and a half in each park.
+#5 You can spend just three days total in Zion and Bryce National Parks and feel fulfilled with a day and a half in each park.

-I don’t want to sound misleading.
+Three days is enough, but I don’t want to sound misleading.
 You actually need 4 or 5 days to make it work with travel time.

-Here is my sample itinerary:
+Here’s my itinerary:

-- Fly to Salt Lake City on Wednesday, drive to Bryce.
+~ Fly to Salt Lake City on Wednesday, drive to Bryce.

-- Visit Bryce on Thursday and Friday morning.
+~ Visit Bryce on Thursday and Friday morning.

-- Drive to Zion on Friday and visit the park in the afternoon.
+~ Drive to Zion on Friday and visit the park in the afternoon.

-- Visit Zion on Saturday.
+~ Visit Zion on Saturday.

-- Drive back to Salt Lake on Sunday.
+~ Drive back to Salt Lake on Sunday.